lgwillmore/typemock/docs/source/index.rst

 .. warning::

    This library is still in Alpha.
-API and implementation could change.
+API and implementation could change, and functionality is also not complete.

 The mocking tools in python are powerful, flexible and useful for building independent tests at various levels.